Did you know that your version of Internet Explorer is out of date?

 Internet Explorer 10, Firefox, Chrome, or Safari.

-Though they call western Massachusetts home, Parsonsfield draws their name from the rural Maine town that's home to the Great North Sound Society, the farmhouse-turned recording-studio of Josh Ritter keyboardist/producer Sam Kassirer.
-It was there that they cut their outstanding debut, Poor Old Shine, which established them as a roots force to be reckoned with.
-Folk Alley dubbed their songs "the most jubilant and danceable indie roots music this side of the Carolinas."
-Their rowdy live performances only upped the ante, with The Bluegrass Situation falling for their "fun and frenzy" and No Depression raving that they'll "give you rich five-part harmonies one minute, sound like bluegrass on steroids the next, and then rock you over the head with unbearably cool and raucous Celtic rhythms."
+The band draws their name from the rural Maine town that's home to the Great North Sound Society, the farmhouse-turned-recording-studio of Josh Ritter keyboardist/producer Sam Kassirer.
+It was there that Parsonsfield cut their outstanding debut, Poor Old Shine (2013 Signature Sounds), which established them as a roots force to be reckoned with.
+Their rowdy live performances only upped the ante, with The Bluegrass Situation falling for their "fun and frenzy" and No Depression raving that they'll "give you rich five-part harmonies one minute…then rock you over the head with unbearably cool and raucous Celtic rhythms."

-Catch Parsonsfield onstage any night and the band's joy is palpable.
+Catch them onstage any night and the band’s joy is palpable.
 They trade instruments, share microphones, and shoot each other big grins.
 They sing in tight multi-part harmonies, their voices blending like they've been doing this together all their lives.
-That's because Parsonsfield is a family band, not by birth but by choice.
-And with an album this thrilling, it's only a matter of time before you share their same enthusiasm.
+That’s because Parsonsfield is a family band, not by birth but by choice.

 They harmonize; they play saws, mandolins and pump organs; they back their songs with crickets and squeaking screen doors; they are boisterously youthful yet deftly sentimental...I fully expect to hear more from this band as the years go on.
 The New York Times"